-Dr. Eskow specializes in periodontics and implant dentistry in our Bethesda, Maryland office.
-We work as part of an interdisciplinary team with your restorative dentist, cosmetic dentist or prosthodontist to offer complete treatment for missing teeth.
-Many dentists in Bethesda agree that Dr. Eskow is your top periodontist in the area.
+Drs.
+Yousefi and Eskow specialize in periodontic and implant dentistry in our Bethesda, Maryland office.
+We work as part of an interdisciplinary team with your restorative dentist, cosmetic dentist, or prosthodontist to offer complete treatment for missing teeth.

-Many local dentists not only refer their patients to us for dental implant treatments, but have been implant patients themselves in our office.
+Many local dentists not only refer their patients to us for dental implant treatments but have also been implant patients themselves in our office.
 Our treatment options are tailored to meet each individual’s needs and goals, striving for the best outcome and long-term success.

 How Does All-On-Four Work?

-Before dental implant treatment can begin, our periodontist will need to make sure you do not have any form of gum disease, and sufficient jaw bone.
-Your oral health should be in good standing in order to have a stable foundation for the dental implants.
+Before dental implant treatment can begin, our periodontist will need to make sure you do not have any form of gum disease and sufficient jaw bone density.
+Your oral health should be in good standing in order to have a stable foundation for dental implants.
 Long-term success depends on your oral and overall health.

 The initial restoration will include a temporary denture or bridge.
 This will allow your jawbone to heal properly after the implant posts are surgically placed.
 The temporary denture or bridge will stabilize your implants and aid in the healing process.
 Once the implants have integrated into your jawbone, you will have your permanent denture placed and secured.